mathiasbynens/jquery-placeholder/README.md

 * Works in all A-grade browsers, including IE6.
 * Automatically checks if the browser natively supports the HTML5 `placeholder` attribute for `input` and `textarea` elements.
 If this is the case, the plugin won’t do anything.
 If `@placeholder` is only supported for `input` elements, the plugin will leave those alone and apply to `textarea`s exclusively.
 (This is the case for Safari 4, Opera 11.00, and possibly other browsers.)
-* Caches the results of its two feature tests in `jQuery.fn.placeholder.input` and `jQuery.fn.placeholder.placeholder`.
+* Caches the results of its two feature tests in `jQuery.fn.placeholder.input` and `jQuery.fn.placeholder.textarea`.
 For example, if `@placeholder` is natively supported for `input` elements, `jQuery.fn.placeholder.input` will be `true`.
 After loading the plugin, you can re-use these properties in your own code.
 * Makes sure it never causes duplicate IDs in your DOM, even in browsers that need an extra `input` element to fake `@placeholder` for password inputs.
 This means you can safely do stuff like:

       <label for="bar">Example label</label>